 The Myeloma Patient's Guide to Understanding Your Test Results

 Myeloma is a complex disease that can have different features in each patient.
-No single test or study is adequate to tell the whole story about a patient’s status, but used together, test results give a more complete picture than any single test does.
-It is important for you and your doctor to understand your disease and to know which tests are best for monitoring your myeloma.
+It is important to understand your disease and to know which tests are best for monitoring your myeloma.
+No single test or study is adequate to tell the whole story about a patient’s status, but used together, test results give a more complete picture.

 |You can view the entire document as a PDF by clicking on the icon below, or by requesting a free hard copy from the Foundation.

 Normal lab values (usually shown as a range in parentheses next to your lab result) vary from lab to lab.
 Note that the metric system units (grams or milligrams, liters or deciliters, etc.) may also vary from lab to lab.
 Make sure you are comparing results expressed in the same units.
 If your lab result falls below the lower limit of normal, or above the upper limit of normal, your reported lab value will be followed by a symbol to let you know that it is out of range (usually an "H" for high or an "L" for low).
 You should discuss the significance of any abnormal lab value with your physician.
 In general, test results best reflect a patient's status when looked at over time.
 A trend, or pattern, often reveals more than a single result.
 Test results are the most important tools you and your hematologist/oncologist have to:

 Tests for myeloma fall into several groups:

 - Diagnose active multiple myeloma versus the earlier disease conditions called MGUS and asymptomatic (“smoldering”) myeloma

 - Assess the stage of your myeloma and the presence or absence of good or poor risk features